 Education Outreach Program:|

-The Offshore Energy Center's Education Outreach Program was established in
+The Oilfield Energy Center's Education Outreach Program was established in

 1999.
 Educating the public about the industry, including its history

 and its safety and environmental record is of paramount importance among

 the OEC's objectives.